 Second, we are going to be divided further amongst ourselves because there will be people who are uncontrollably enraged at this movement instead of trying to reach them and untwist the Scripture of the false gospel that was received.

 Thirdly, everything we have and have not done has been recorded in the eye of God.
 If we are responsible for these first two consequences, we are accountable – after all, we just slapped God in the face and called Jesus a liar and ourselves geniuses.

 So please, I’m begging you, don’t be like I was at first.
 We don’t have the time or energy to waste being bitter over this (which admittedly I was and still am and need prayer and encouragement and strength to overcome in Jesus’ name).
-We don’t even have the time to make a big scene out of it other than to acknowledge and dismiss as falsehood, and return to the task at hand: find those who seek more than themselves.
-We are the seekers.
-Stay strong church.
+We don’t even have the time to make a big scene out of it other than to acknowledge and dismiss as falsehood and return to the task at hand: find those who seek more than themselves.
+Stay strong, church.
 In spite of all of this, do not stop looking for His coming, and do not stop praying for one another.
-Peace.
 May He come quickly.